lukasmartinelli/pipecat/README.md

 ### Local RabbitMQ with Docker

-If you do not have an existing AMPQ broker at hand you can run RabbitMQ in a docker container, expose the ports and connect to it.
+If you do not have an existing AMQP broker at hand you can run RabbitMQ in a docker container, expose the ports and connect to it.

 ```bash